 Home internet access will be reimbursed up to a monthly maximum of $150 per family.
-Mobile internet access may be reimbursed when home internet access is not available.
+Mobile internet access for data may be reimbursed on approval.
+Wireless access point (WAP) internet may be available when home internet access is not available.
 Families may appeal guideline exception(s) and troubleshoot home internet network thru MCS Technologist.
 MCS can provide LTE mobile devices as approved by Advisors and other program requirements.

 MSC students can order equipment using their student allotments for educational needs.

 This process is different than the Reimbursement Process.